News - Title Research

 • Issued dividends not being negotiated

-All of the above are of course quite likely when the account holder is deceased.
+All of the above are, of course, quite likely when the account holder is deceased.
 If a UK estate is known to include US shareholdings it is important to ensure that correspondence from the transfer agent is monitored.
 Warning letters will be sent to the account holder advising of potential escheatment if no action is taken.
 Wherever possible, dividends should be attended to, although UK banks are becoming increasingly reluctant to deal with foreign currency.
 If the Personal Representative (PR) for the estate becomes aware of this risk, it is possible to place a block on the process but only usually for a period of 180 days; this can be of little use if tax clearance is required, which currently takes 2 years.

 Flagged shareholdings